 Talk with your doctor about the best treatment plan for you.
 Most cases of aseptic meningitis improve with time.
 Treatment options include: Supportive care—Your doctor may recommend that you rest and drink plenty of fluids.
 You may need to be hospitalized to be monitored and to stay hydrated.

-To help reduce your chance of getting aseptic meningitis, take the following steps: Wash your hands
+To help reduce your chance of aseptic meningitis: Wash your hands

 often, especially if you: